 There is no fill zoning on the jacket which means there is warm fill all over the jacket.
 This means the user experiences really warm under arms and this leads to this area becoming damp with sweat.
 As a mid layer I would expect the user to be relatively active whilst wearing this and so there is a real issue with sweat build up.
 The hydrophobic down treatment seems to do nothing with this issue.

-However, for a dedicated mid layer that you can be active in during very cold environments and not overheat and also for when you are static looking for some warmth on the mountain, woodlands or on the water then please look elsewhere!
-I would recommend a synthetic down jacket instead, such as the Arcteryx Atom LT or AR.
+However for a dedicated mid layer that you can be active in during very cold environments and not overheat and also for when you are static looking for some warmth on the mountain, woodlands or on the water then please look elsewhere!
+I would recommend a synthetic down jacket instead such as the Arcteryx Atom LT.
+Read our full review of that layer HERE.

-I will continue to use the Rab Microlight around town but I do not even consider it for backcountry use and it stays in the kit store at home.
+I will continue to use the Rab Microlight Alpine around town.
+However I do not even consider it for backcountry use and it stays in the kit store at home.
 This review seems very critical of Rab but they actually make some of the best outer layer down jackets available along with sleeping bags and mountain equipment it’s just sad that they have not thought a little harder on the Microlight.

 Buy yours HERE